Depository Trust & Clearing Corporation

-The Depository Trust & Clearing Corporation (DTCC) is an American post-trade financial services company providing clearing and settlement services to the financial markets.
+The Depository Trust & Clearing Corporation (DTCC) is an American financial market infrastructure company that provides clearing, settlement and trade reporting services to financial market participants.
 It performs the exchange of securities on behalf of buyers and sellers and functions as a central securities depository by providing central custody of securities.

-DTCC was established in 1999 as a holding company to combine The Depository Trust Company (DTC) and National Securities Clearing Corporation (NSCC).
+DTCC was established in 1999 as a holding company to combine the Depository Trust Company (DTC) and National Securities Clearing Corporation (NSCC).
 User-owned and directed, it automates, centralizes, standardizes, and streamlines processes in the capital markets.
 Through its subsidiaries, DTCC provides clearance, settlement, and information services for equities, corporate and municipal bonds, unit investment trusts, government and mortgage-backed securities, money market instruments, and over-the-counter derivatives.
 It also manages transactions between mutual funds and insurance carriers and their respective investors.

-In 2011, DTCC settled the vast majority of securities transactions in the United States and close to $1.7 quadrillion in value worldwide, making it by far the highest financial value processor in the world.
+In 2022, DTCC settled the vast majority of securities transactions in the United States and $2.50 quadrillion in value worldwide, making it by far the highest financial value processor in the world.
 DTCC operates facilities in the New York metropolitan area, and at multiple locations in and outside the United States.

 History

-Established in 1973, The Depository Trust Company (DTC) was created to alleviate the rising volumes of paperwork and the lack of security that developed after rapid growth in the volume of transactions in the U.S. securities industry in the late 1960s.

-1960s Wall Street paperwork crisis

-Before DTC and NSCC were formed, brokers physically exchanged certificates, employing hundreds of messengers to carry certificates and cheques.
-The mechanisms brokers used to transfer securities and keep records relied heavily on pen and paper.
-The exchange of physical stock certificates was difficult, inefficient, and increasingly expensive.
-Before 1946, the SEC had allowed for T+2 settlement (that is, settlement within two days of the trade date), but by the early 1960s, this deadline had been lengthened to four days and then five.

-In the late 1960s, with an unprecedented surge in trading leading to volumes of nearly 15 million shares a day on the NYSE in April 1968 (as opposed to 5 million a day just three years earlier, which at the time had been considered overwhelming), the paperwork burden became enormous.
-Stock certificates were left for weeks piled haphazardly on any level surface, including filing cabinets and tables.
-Stocks were mailed to wrong addresses, or not mailed at all.
-Overtime and night work became mandatory.
-Turnover was 60% a year.

-To deal with this large volume, which was overwhelming brokerage firms, the stock exchanges were forced to close every week (they chose every Wednesday), and trading hours were shortened on other days of the week.